S

 Free Plans — What You Actually Get

 Free plans are not created equal.
-Some are genuinely useful for getting started, while others are so limited they are essentially marketing demos.
+Some are actually useful for getting started, while others are so limited they are essentially marketing demos.

 Brevo Free is unique — unlimited contacts, but you are capped at 300 emails per day (roughly 9,000/month).
 If you have a large list but low sending frequency, this can work surprisingly well.
 The daily limit is the constraint, not the list size.